morganstanley/needle/readme.md

 ```

-If you prefer not to pass undefined to the factory, there is also a convenience named constant `AUTO_RESOLVE` which be used instead.
+If you prefer not to pass undefined to the factory, there is also a named constant `AUTO_RESOLVE` which can be used instead.

 ```typescript
 factory.create(AUTO_RESOLVE, 4);